Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 19 April 2026 20.22.17 UTC
+- WIB: Minggu, 19 April 2026 21.53.58 UTC
-- WITA: Minggu, 19 April 2026 21.22.17 UTC
+- WITA: Minggu, 19 April 2026 22.53.58 UTC
-- WIT: Minggu, 19 April 2026 22.22.17 UTC
+- WIT: Minggu, 19 April 2026 23.53.58 UTC

 Kutipan Inspiratif:
-"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: motivational
+Kategori: friendship